Skip to content

 It is no secret 7 figure earners do things better than 6 figure earners.

-They are more effective at the sales cycle, and they are more consistent in
+They are more effective in their processes, and they are more consistent in

 doing the little things.